Zaniboy987/anazar-p2/readme.txt

 EXTRA NOTES
-- Registering the server in the beginngin with other ones is extremely buggy and has not been tested
 - For QUIT, SQUIT and PRIVMSG, continue entering other commands as sometimes the message will be printed in the next output, but should return to normal after a few commands
+- NJOIN is really buggy
+- PRIVMSG between servers has not been implemented